 Program overview

-The Mechanical Techniques - Plumbing program is your gateway to a rewarding career as a plumber.
-This program is designed to provide you with the foundational knowledge and skills necessary to pursue a Plumbing Apprenticeship.
-Throughout the course, you will gain a comprehensive understanding of both the theoretical and practical aspects of the plumbing trade, ensuring you are well-prepared for the challenges ahead.
-You will also become familiar with the tools and materials used in the industry, all while adhering to safety standards and the Ontario Plumbing Code.
-This program is an excellent starting point for anyone looking to enter the plumbing field.
+Take the first step to a career as a plumber with the Mechanical Techniques - Plumbing program.
+This program is designed to teach you the foundational skills necessary to pursue a Plumbing Apprenticeship.
+It provides a comprehensive understanding of both the theoretical and practical aspects of the plumbing trade, ensuring that graduates are well-prepared for the industry.
+Students will become familiar with the tools and materials used in plumbing, all while adhering to industry safety standards and the Ontario Plumbing Code.
+This program is an excellent opportunity for those looking to enter the plumbing field and build a successful career.

 Featured Experiences